laninsky/Phase_hybrid_from_UCES/README.md

 If you are coming from pyRAD, you can use the scripts in helper_scripts to get your fasta files together from the *.loci file.

+You'll probably want to run the pipeline more than once: for each of your hybrids, and for a few non-hybrids to act as a comparison.

 ![hybrid_identification_pipeline](https://cloud.githubusercontent.com/assets/8808649/8816841/906efdfa-2ff1-11e5-8287-e2ab2c541861.png)